 - Line Segment Editing

 - Segment To Curve

-    - Make the current segment a curve: It’ll add side nodes for this

-    segment to the nodes attached to it.
+Make the current segment a curve: It’ll add side handles for this segment to the nodes attached to it.

 - Make Line Point

 Turn the selected node into a sharp corner: This will remove the side handles.